supabase/pg_replicate/README.md

 ## Roadmap

-`pg_replicate` is still under heavy development so expect bugs and papercuts but overtime we plan to add the following sinks.
+`pg_replicate` is still under heavy development so expect bugs and papercuts but overtime we plan to add the following destinations.

-- [x] Add BigQuery Sink
+- [x] Add BigQuery Destination
-- [x] Add DuckDb Sink
+- [x] Add DuckDb Destination
-- [x] Add MotherDuck Sink
+- [x] Add MotherDuck Destination
-- [ ] Add Snowflake Sink
+- [ ] Add Snowflake Destination
-- [ ] Add ClickHouse Sink
+- [ ] Add ClickHouse Destination
 - [ ] Many more to come...

-Note: DuckDb and MotherDuck sinks do no use the batched pipeline, hence they currently perform poorly.
-A batched pipeline version of these sinks is planned.
+Note: DuckDb and MotherDuck destinations do no use the batched pipeline, hence they currently perform poorly.
+A batched pipeline version of these destinations is planned.

 See the [open issues](https://github.com/imor/pg_replicate/issues) for a full list of proposed features (and known issues).